+5.6.
 ELECTROLYTE SOLUTIONS

 The Arrhenius theory of electrolytes dissociation.
 All biological and many chemical systems are aqueous solutions that contain various ions.
 The stability of biomacromolecules and the rates of many biochemical reactions are highly dependant on the type and concentration of ions present.
-It is important to have a clear understanding of the behavior of ions in solutions.
+It is important to have a clear understanding of the ions in solutions behaviour of ions in solutions.